Refinancing with Earnest

-Earnest’s approval process is unique because it looks at your income, job history, and financial accounts.
-Because of this, Earnest loans might offer an alternative for borrowers who might not get a competitive rate with a more traditional lender.
+Earnest’s approval process is unique because it looks not just at your income and current debt, but also other aspects, like your job history.
+Because of this, Earnest loans might offer an alternative for borrowers who can’t get a competitive rate with a more traditional lender.

 Flexible repayment options

-Earnest also offers flexible repayment terms you can customize before locking in your loan.
-You can choose your monthly payment from the broad range of options Earnest provides.
+Earnest also offers flexible repayment terms which you can customize before locking in your loan.
 Instead of picking a repayment term and automatically receiving an interest rate and monthly payment, you’re in control.
+For example, you can choose your monthly payment from a broad range of options that Earnest provides.

 You also can choose to skip one payment a year and make it up later.
-Additionally, Earnest offers forbearance if you unexpectedly lose your job and deferment if you join the military or Peace Corps.
+Additionally, Earnest offers forbearance if you unexpectedly lose your job, as well as deferment if you’re serving active duty in the military or as a Peace Corps volunteer.
 These options allow you to temporarily pause your payments, making it a little easier to manage your student loan debt.

 What to keep in mind with Earnest loans